 |Default||If the item is not found, this will be the default value.
 This is an optional field.
 You may leave it blank.|

 Add a listener to capture the result of this Test Plan.
-Right click on Thread Group choose Add > Listener > View Results Tree option to add the listener.
+Right-click the Thread Group and select Add > Listener > View Results Tree option to add the listener.

 Save the test plan as reg_express_test.jmx and run the test.
-The output would be a success as in the snapshot below:
+The output would be a success as shown in the following screenshot −